gaverhae/blog/books/types-and-programming-languages/README.md

 in which computations happen and as a mathematical object about which rigorous statements can be proven.

+In general, a language can be understood as a smaller _core calculus_ and a collection of _derived forms_ (also known as syntactic sugar_).
+The lambda-calculus is a popular choice for the core calculus of a language, though it is usually enriched in a variety of ways to make it more convenient, as we'll see in later chapters.
+In this one, we focus on "pure" lambda calculus.

 ### 5.1 - Basics

 Everything is a function.
 The syntax of the lambda-calculus comprises just